Thoughts on Patriotism

 If our armed forces were abolished most Christians would be terrified by the prospect of trusting in God alone.
 If He has a continuing purpose for America as we know it, the God of The Flood can prevent its demise at the hands of its enemies.

-Do eulogies at military funerals ever include Jesus’ admonition: “Put your sword in its place, for all who take the sword will perish by the sword.”?
-(Had I been killed in Desert Storm it would have been an appropriate lesson at my funeral.)
+Do eulogies for soldiers killed in war ever include Jesus’ admonition: “Put your sword in its place, for all who take the sword will perish by the sword.”?
+Your sword’s place is its scabbard, not the body of your enemy (nor your friend’s enemy, as in Peter’s case).

 War results from a lack of patience with God and a lack of trust.
-Had it not been for the American Revolution, we might today be as oppressed as the Canadians or Australians.
+We are unwilling to give God the prerogative of allowing our enslavement, so we take matters into our own hands.
+Had it not been for the American Revolution, Americans might today be as oppressed as the Canadians, Australians, and New Zealanders.
 There probably wouldn’t have been an American Civil War, as slavery had been abolished in the British Empire earlier in the century.
+Even so, the Civil War was not a necessity--it was a Great Sin, chosen by both sides.

 So what gave us the authority to violate Romans 13:1-2 and rebel against a government that acknowledged the sovereignty of Christ?
-The scripture makes no exceptions, even for pagan governments like the Roman Empire.
+The scripture makes no exceptions, even for pagan dictatorships like the Roman Empire.
+Nor does it suggest that, though an individual Christian cannot rebel, a group of them can.
 In the Old Testament, did God ever tell the people of Israel or Judah to rebel against their wicked king?
 “For rebellion is as the sin of witchcraft, and stubbornness is as iniquity and idolatry.”
-(1 Samuel 15:23)
+(1 Samuel 15:23) The new One World Trade Center in New York, at a symbolic 1776 feet above ground zero, is our latest monument to defiance.

 Having first appeared on the two-cent piece in 1864, “In God We Trust” has consistently appeared on all our coinage only since 1938.
 Ironically, many of us (including many Christians) don’t trust in God - if you have a fear of death, for example, you don’t trust in God.
-More truthful mottoes might include “In Our Greatness We Trust” or “In Our Political Party We Trust” or “In Our Military We Trust”.
+More truthful mottoes might include “In Our Political Party We Trust” or “In Our Military We Trust”.
+And if we were to express our highest ideal on a coin it would read: "Keeping Americans Safe from Non-Americans", the unstated part being: "at any cost to both groups".
+Instead of being the "Home of the Brave", this might be the "Home of the Fearful".

 The Roman Republic/Empire thrived for centuries as a pagan nation but ceased to exist less than a century after officially becoming Christian.
 If God wanted a “Christian nation” in the sense that America is believed to be, why didn’t He enable the survival of the Christianized Roman Empire?